 - training for an IQ test

-Birth weight may play a role in one’s intelligence.
+Birth weight may also play a role in a child’s intelligence.

 Although science is on the fence about whether you can raise your IQ or not, research does seem to suggest that it’s possible to raise your intelligence through certain brain-training activities.